Euxoa manitobana

 Identification

-Euxoa manitobana can be distinguished from similar Euxoa by examination of and pattern characteristics.
-The species belongs to a containing numerous closely related dart that require careful dissection or analysis for definitive identification.
+Euxoa manitobana can be distinguished from similar Euxoa by examination of genitalia and wing pattern characteristics.
+The species belongs to a containing numerous closely related dart moths that require careful dissection or analysis for definitive identification.
 External alone is generally insufficient to separate E. manitobana from such as E. messoria or E. ochrogaster.

 Images